apgeorg/PID-Control/README.md

 # PID Control

+The objective of this project is to implement a PID controller in C++ to maneuver the vehicle around a track.
+The simulator provides the cross track error (CTE) and the velocity in order to compute the appropriate steering angle.

 The combination of the three terms (P, I, and D) leads to the PID controller whose output variable y(t) is equal to the addition of the P, I, and D controllers which is described by the following equation:

 y(t) = Kp * e(t) + Ki * Int(e(t) * dt) + Kd * de(t)/dt